LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

 - `matrix`
 - `response`
 - `synthesis`
+- `transform`
+- `verify`
+- `output`
 - `error`

-That is a good start.
-The main issue is not missing modules, but mixed responsibilities inside some of them.
+That is a good foundation.
+The main issue is no longer basic module layout;
+the remaining work is tightening semantics and replacing restricted or fallback algorithm paths.

 ## Progress Status